yednapg/CodeDay-AI/README.md

 # Features

-- The model will generate a reply for every user message in any thread or text channel it has access to
+- The model will generate a reply when it's tagged in any thread or text channel it has access to
 - The past 5 messages and any history relating to the topic will be passed to GPT-3 with every message
 - you can customize the bot instructions by modifying `config.yaml`
 - you can change the model, the hardcoded value is `text-davinci-003`, the bot also uses 'embeddings-ada-002' for saving its memory